About Rocks Biological Consulting

 Jim Rocks, M.S.

-Jim serves as lead biologist for the firm.
+Jim Rocks serves as lead biologist for the firm.
 He is responsible for overseeing all project fieldwork and ensuring technical accuracy.
-He holds an MS in biological science and is a department associate with the San Diego Natural History Museum Botany Department, where he has taught several botanical classes.
-He has over 16 years of experience as a consulting biologist in San Diego.
+He holds an M.S. in biological science and is a department associate with the San Diego Natural History Museum Botany Department, where he has taught several botanical classes.
+He has over 20 years of experience as a consulting biologist in San Diego.
 Mr. Rocks conducts a variety of special-status species surveys, wetland delineations, habitat restoration and management, impact analyses, and project permitting.
 He has worked extensively with federal, state, and local regulatory staff to obtain regulatory permits and implement mitigation programs.
-He is federally permitted to conduct surveys for the Quino Checkerspot Butterfly, California Gnatcatcher, and all California Fairy Shrimps.
+He is permitted to conduct surveys for the Quino Checkerspot Butterfly, coastal California Gnatcatcher, and all California Fairy Shrimps.

 Melanie Rocks, M.S.